James Douglas, 2nd Earl of Douglas: Earl of Douglas and Mar

 The new Earl of Douglas, and Sir David Lindsay mustered their men and joined forces with the French knights.
 They then led a raid into England where they ravaged lands belonging to the Percy Earl of Northumberland, and the Mowbray Earl of Nottingham.
 While this Chevauchée was happening, the Scots agreed to the tripartite truce on 7 July which was to last until May the following year.
 De Charny and his knights returned to France but promised to Douglas that they would return as soon as possible.

 In 1385 when the truce expired, Douglas made war on the English.
 The French were as good as their word and had previously arrived at Leith with a contingent of Chivalry, armour and monies.
 The French under Jean de Vienne, Admiral of France joined forces with the Scots.
 Finding that the army of Richard II of England was numerically superior to the Franco-Scots, Douglas allowed the English to advance to Edinburgh, wisely refusing battle, the English army destroyed the Abbies of Melrose, Newbattle and Dryburgh, as well as burning the burgh of Haddington and the capital itself.
-Douglas contented himself with a destructive counter-raid on Carlisle and Durham, leading the French, and the men of Galloway, under his cousin Archibald the Grim.
+Douglas had to content himself with a carrying out the traditional scorched earth policy, burning Scottish crops and food to deprive the English army of it while his cousin Archibald the Grim led the French and the men of Galloway on a destructive counter-raid on Carlisle.
 Disputes soon arose between the allies, and the French returned home at the end of the year.

 1386 saw squabbling between the Earl of Northumberland, and John Neville, 3rd Baron Neville de Raby over the wardenship of the Eastern March.
 Roger de Clifford, 5th Baron de Clifford, the warden of the Western March, was engaged to keep the peace between the rivals.
 While Clifford was away from his duties in the west, Douglas accompanied by the Earl of Fife led a force deep into Cumberland, and raided and burnt the town of Cockermouth.